 In accordance with accounting guidance as it relates to the impairment of long-lived assets, we review long-lived assets, such as property and equipment, operating lease assets and intangibles subject to amortization, for impairment when events or circumstances indicate the carrying value of the assets may not be recoverable.
 In determining the recoverability of the asset value, an analysis is performed at the individual restaurant level and primarily includes an assessment of historical cash flows and other relevant factors and circumstances.
 Deficient restaurant-level cash flow (defined as restaurant net income plus depreciation, gain and/or loss on assets and pre-opening expense) over the previous 24-month period in a stabilized location is considered a potential impairment indicator.
 In such situations, the Company evaluates future cash flow projections in conjunction with qualitative factors and future operating plans.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the restaurant to the estimated undiscounted future cash flow expected to be generated by the restaurant.
-If the carrying amount of the restaurant exceeds estimated future cash flow, an impairment charge is recognized for the amount by which the asset's carrying amount exceeds its fair value.
-As a result of the above-mentioned review process, we recognized a non-cash loss on asset impairment of \$2.7 million, \$20.9 million and \$12.7 million in fiscal years 2021, 2020 and 2019, respectively.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the restaurant exceeds estimated future cash flow, an impairment charge is recognized for the amount by which the asset's carrying amount exceeds its fair value.
+As a result of the above-mentioned review process, we recognized a non-cash loss on asset impairment of \$3.6 million, \$2.7 million and \$20.9 million in fiscal years 2022, 2021 and 2020, respectively.